arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/voice-recognition-cyberon/content.md

 ## Next Steps

+After getting the demo sketch working, we encourage you to start implementing this on your own project.

-We recommend to check out Cyberon's documentation included on the downloaded libraries, inside the `extra` folder inside the library's path, aswell the `Readme.md` file that contains the requirements and the steps shown on this tutorial.
+We recommend to check out Cyberon's documentation:
+* The included on the downloaded libraries, inside the `extra` folder inside the library's path, aswell the `Readme.md` file that contains the requirements and the steps shown on this tutorial.
+* The linked PDF on the e-mail received when getting the license: https://tool.cyberon.com.tw/ArduinoDSpotterAuth/Document/Cyberon_DSpotterSDK_Maker_User_Guide_Arduino_Platform.pdf